LordFoom/rutudu/README.md

 * d move item *d*own (decrease its rank among its siblings)
 * \> move item in (become the child of preceding sibling)
 * < move item out (become the sibling of its parent)
-* delete or backspace to delete an item
+* delete or backspace to delete an item - but NOT it's children
+* to be implemented: a ctrl+delete that also includes children

 ### Persistence
 * s to save as sqlite file